DataSoji/Data-Cleaning-Exercise/README.md

 ### Understanding the data
 The data was in a csv format and it was loaded into excel.
 On the first glance some players names had special characters

-OVA: Players overall analysis or rate in percentage
+OVA: Players overall analysis was in a different data type
 ![Screenshot](https://user-images.githubusercontent.com/92938944/226066333-38b1229c-2bb9-440e-8bc7-cd12d826c4ef.png)
-POT: Players potential in percentage
+POT: Players potential was in a different data type
 Height: Players height was cm, inches and feet
 Weight: Players weight in kg
 Value, Wage & Release clause were not standardized and had differnt values such as M and K